MicrosoftDocs/winrt-api/windows.ui.input.spatial/spatialgesturerecognizer_manipulationcompleted.md

 Occurs when a Manipulation gesture is completed.

 ## -remarks
-For hand interactions, this event fires when the finger is released after ManipulationStarted.
+For hand interactions, the [SpatialManipulationCompletedEventArgs](spatialmanipulationcompletedeventargs.md) event fires when the finger is released after ManipulationStarted.

 For voice interactions and motion controllers, this event does not fire.